When trying to maximize your distance and also make better contact with the golf ball, it’s important to generate some degree of lag.

 How can you get more lag in your golf swing?
 It’s not something you will be able to change overnight, but here are some drills you can work on that should help you develop the proper feels associated with lag.

-Short-Back Full-Down Drill
+1. Short-Back Full-Down Drill

 Start by making the backswing until your hands are at about waist height.
 Then turn your body aggressively through the downswing and let the club trail behind you, finishing high and full.

 This drill will help you to develop the feeling of turning your body out of the way and delaying the release of the golf club — the recipe for lag.

 This drill is illustrated by PGA instructor Andy Proudman below:

-The “Ear-to-Ear” Drill
+2. The “Ear-To-Ear” Drill